emmanuelframos-zz/udacity-nanodegree-neighborhood-map/README.md

 # FindPl4ce

 ## Description
-An application to searching for some places and his informations.
+An application to search for some places and his informations.
 The application was built in [ReactJS](https://reactjs.org/).

 ## Installing NodeJs